ShawnStrasser/ATSPM_Aggregation/README.md

 # ATSPM Aggregation

-This repository contains code for efficient and scalable aggregation of Automated Traffic Signal Performance Measures (ATSPMs).
-It so far only includes split failures, but will soon also have Yellow/Red actuations, Percent Arrival on Green, and Platoon Ratio.
-And volumes.
+This repository contains WORK-IN-PROGRESS code for efficient and scalable aggregation of Automated Traffic Signal Performance Measures (ATSPMs).
+It includes split failures, Yellow/Red actuations, Percent Arrival on Green.
+I'll add some more examples and documentation soon.
+This probably isn't ready for production use yet, use with caution, it will be more developed/tested by end of July 2023.

 ## Quick Usage Overview for Split Failures